Cantera/cantera/doc/sphinx/yaml/species.rst

 ``equation-of-state``
     A mapping or list of mappings.
-Each mapping contains an equation of state model specification for the species, any parameters for that model, and any parameters for interactions with other species. :ref:`sec-yaml-species-eos`.
+Each mapping contains an equation of state model specification for the species, any parameters for that model, and any parameters for interactions with other species.
+See :ref:`sec-yaml-species-eos`.
 If this field is absent and a model is required, the ``ideal-gas`` model is assumed.

 ``transport``
     Mapping containing the species transport model specification and